kushalsharma1218/Low-Level-Design/Design Patterns/src/main/java/org/example/structural/adapter/notes.md

     }
     ```

-    purpose of adapter is create object of YesBan and implement Bank interface methods using yes bank object
+    purpose of adapter is create object of YesBank and implement Bank interface methods using yes bank object
 3. If some new bank we have to use lest say Icici bank, just create adapter and use.